ga32xan/view-orbital-blender/README.md

 3. "Edit => MOs" and choose what surfaces you want to show 3a.
 "Visualize => Isovalue (0.02) and Cube Grid (Fine) 3b. regulate the detail level of the created mesh
+3c. regulate the detail level of the created mesh

 4. "Results => Surfaces/contours"
 4a.
 There should be already created surfaces for the orbital u'v chosen.